50% off all plans.Ends 14 June 2026Claim 50% off

 How to Use BEV in Real Decisions

 Use BEV to gate launch decisions, not to measure them after launch.
 A launch that ships and lands at 80% of BEV is contribution-negative on the launch costs even if revenue looks healthy.
-The signal that matters happens before commitment.
+The signal that matters happens before commitment, when the project plan is still on paper.

 Always double the year-one fixed costs in your BEV inputs unless you have a strong reason not to.
-Real launch fixed costs include slotting and listing fees, trade allowances ramp, in-store activation, advertising, sales force selling time, packaging tooling, and inventory build.
+Real launch fixed costs include slotting and listing fees, trade-allowance ramp, in-store activation, advertising, sales-force selling time, packaging tooling, and inventory build.
 Most launch business cases capture half of these.
 The BEV that comes back from a half-counted fixed-cost number is half of what the launch actually has to clear.

 Use BEV with a target profit when alternative use of capital matters.
 A launch that just clears standard BEV does not pass an opportunity-cost hurdle.
 The CFO's right question is whether the capital tied up in the launch could earn more elsewhere.
 Setting Target Profit equal to the company's hurdle rate times invested capital and recomputing BEV* gives the threshold that actually matters at the investment-committee level.